Galileo Galilei: Name

-Galileo tended to refer to himself only by his first name.
+Galileo tended to refer to himself by his first name.
 At the time, surnames were optional in Italy, and his first name had the same origin as his sometimes-family name, Galilei.
 Both his given and family name ultimately derived from an ancestor, Galileo Bonaiuti, an important physician, professor, and politician in Florence in the 15th century.
 When he did refer to himself with more than one name, it was sometimes as Galileo Galilei Linceo, a reference to his being a member of the Accademia dei Lincei, an elite science organization founded in the Papal States.
 It was common for mid-16th century Tuscan families to name the eldest son after the parents' surname.
 Hence, Galileo Galilei was not necessarily named after his ancestor Galileo Bonaiuti.

 The Italian male given name "Galileo" (and thence the surname "Galilei") derives from the Latin "Galilaeus", meaning "of Galilee".

-The biblical roots of Galileo's name and surname were to become the subject of a (supposed (Note: Maurice Finocchiaro, in the source referenced here for this "pun" story (Finocchiaro 1989, 330-331) states, "I am not aware of any direct documentary evidence [for this story], nor is any reference given by the various authors who repeat the story."
+This biblical name became the subject of a (supposed (Note: Maurice Finocchiaro, in the source referenced here for this "pun" story (Finocchiaro 1989, 330–331) states, "I am not aware of any direct documentary evidence [for this story], nor is any reference given by the various authors who repeat the story."
 He also notes that the earliest mention of the story seems to be 1773.)) pun.
-In 1614, during the Galileo affair, one of Galileo's opponents, the Dominican priest Tommaso Caccini, delivered against Galileo a controversial and influential sermon.
-In it he made a point of quoting Acts: "Ye men of Galilee, why stand ye gazing up into heaven?".
+In 1614, during the Galileo affair, one of Galileo's opponents, the Dominican priest Tommaso Caccini, delivered against Galileo a controversial and influential sermon quoting the Book of Acts: "Ye men of Galilee, why stand ye gazing up into heaven?".

 Children

-Despite being a pious Catholic, Galileo fathered three children out of wedlock with Marina Gamba.
-They had two daughters, Virginia (born 1600) and Livia (born 1601), and a son, Vincenzo (born 1606).
+Though a pious Catholic, Galileo fathered three children out of wedlock with Marina Gamba: daughters Virginia (b.
+1600) and Livia (1601), and a son Vincenzo (1606).

-Due to their illegitimate birth, Galileo considered the girls unmarriageable, if not posing problems of prohibitively expensive support or dowries, which would have been similar to Galileo's previous extensive financial problems with two of his sisters.
-Their only worthy alternative was the religious life.
-Both girls were accepted by the convent of San Matteo in Arcetri and remained there for the rest of their lives.
+Due to their illegitimate birth, Galileo considered the girls unmarriageable, requiring expensive support or exorbitant dowries, similar to Galileo's previous financial problems with two of his sisters.
+Their only respectable alternative was the religious life: they became lifelong nuns in the convent of San Matteo in Arcetri.

 Virginia took the name Maria Celeste upon entering the convent.
 She died on 2 April 1634, and is buried with Galileo at the Basilica of Santa Croce, Florence.
-Livia took the name Sister Arcangela and was ill for most of her life.
-Vincenzo was later legitimised as the legal heir of Galileo and married Sestilia Bocchineri.
+Livia took the name Sister Arcangela and was ill most of her life.
+Vincenzo was later legitimised as Galileo's legal heir, and married Sestilia Bocchineri.